The Godfather Part II: Development

-Puzo started writing a script for a sequel in December 1971, before The Godfather was even released; its initial title was The Death of Michael Corleone.
-Coppola's idea for the sequel would be to "juxtapose the ascension of the family under Vito Corleone with the decline of the family under his son Michael ...
+Mario Puzo started writing a script for a sequel in December 1971, before The Godfather was even released; its initial title was The Death of Michael Corleone.
+Francis Ford Coppola's idea for the sequel would be to "juxtapose the ascension of the family under Vito Corleone with the decline of the family under his son Michael ...
 I had always wanted to write a screenplay that told the story of a father and a son at the same age.
 They were both in their thirties and I would integrate the two stories ...
-In order not to merely make Godfather I over again, I gave Godfather II this double structure by extending the story in both the past and in the present."
-Coppola originally wanted Martin Scorsese to direct the film but Paramount refused.
+In order not to merely make Godfather I over again, I gave Godfather II this double structure by extending the story in both the past and in the present".
+Coppola met with Martin Scorsese about directing the film, but Paramount Pictures refused.
 Coppola also, in his director's commentary on The Godfather Part II, mentioned that the scenes depicting the Senate committee interrogation of Michael Corleone and Frank Pentangeli are based on the Joseph Valachi federal hearings and that Pentangeli is a Valachi-like figure.

-Production, however, nearly ended before it began when Pacino's lawyers told Coppola that he had grave misgivings with the script and was not coming.
+Production, however, nearly ended before it began when Al Pacino's lawyers told Coppola that he had grave misgivings with the script and was not coming.
 Coppola spent an entire night rewriting it before giving it to Pacino for his review.
 Pacino approved it and the production went forward.

 The film's original budget was $6 million but costs increased to over $11 million, with Variety's review claiming it was over $15 million.

 Casting

 Several actors from the first film did not return for the sequel.
 Marlon Brando initially agreed to return for the birthday flashback sequence, but the actor, feeling mistreated by the board at Paramount, failed to show up for the single day's shooting.
 Coppola then rewrote the scene that same day.
 Richard S. Castellano, who portrayed Peter Clemenza in the first film, also declined to return, as he and the producers could not reach an agreement on his demands that he be allowed to write the character's dialogue in the film, though this claim was disputed by Castellano's widow in a 1991 letter to People magazine.
 The part in the plot originally intended for the latter-day Clemenza was then filled by the character of Frank Pentangeli, played by Michael V. Gazzo.

-Coppola offered James Cagney a part in the film, but he refused.
+Coppola offered James Cagney the role of Hyman Roth, but he refused as he had retired from acting.
 James Caan agreed to reprise the role of Sonny in the birthday flashback sequence, demanding he be paid the same amount he received for the entire previous film for the single scene in Part II, which he received.
 Among the actors depicting Senators in the hearing committee are film producer/director Roger Corman, writer/producer William Bowers, producer Phil Feldman, and actor Peter Donat.